vincoss/glut/README.md

 Key| Value
 ------------------------|--------------------------------------------------------
 BaseAddress 			| Base URL to run load test.
-If not specified then list and single file must spefify full URL instead of relative URL.
+If not specified then list and single file must specify full URL instead of relative URL.
 ListSubpath 			| Folder name for multi request test files.
 SingleSubpath 			| Folder name for single request test files.
 ContentRootPath 		| Root path for test files.
 ListSubpath and SingleSubpath must be in this folder.